 These reports should illustrate all the realized gains or losses (all the money you actually made or lost from selling an investment) and all the unrealized gains and losses (investments you own but have not yet sold and thus that have not yet realized a profit or loss).
 These reports should also include returns of the overall index.
 You want to make sure you have a record of everything.

-7. Advisor Wants a Check Directly Made out to Him/Her
+7. Your Advisor Wants a Check Directly Made out to Him/Her

-In my home town we had a financial advisor who got was doing just that.
-He had been a financial advisor for many years and recently was just charged with financial exploitation of the elderly.
+In my home town, we had a financial advisor who was doing just that.
+He had been a financial advisor for many years, and was just recently charged with financial exploitation of the elderly.
 In one instance, he had gone to one of his clients and was trying to sell her an annuity.
-She trusted her advisor and considered him a friend and wrote him a check.
-A check directly to him, not the insurance company, in the amount for $20,000 and then he disappeared.
+She trusted her advisor and considered him a friend, and she wrote him a check.
+A check directly to him, not the insurance company, in the amount of $20,000.
+Then he disappeared.
 As it turns out, she was not the only client that had been taken advantage of.
 Every check is to be payable to an institution.

 8. They Don’t Return Your Phone Call or Emails

-One rule that I practice is that I return all of my clients phone call or emails within 24 hours.
+One rule that I practice is that I return all of my clients’ phone calls or emails within 24 hours.
 It’s challenging at times, but I put myself in their shoes and know I would not want to wait on getting answer.